-Dr Mia Schaumberg is a Lecturer in Physiology in the School of Health and Sports Sciences at the University of Sunshine Coast
+Dr Mia Schaumberg is a Senior Lecturer in Physiology in the School of Health and Sports Sciences at the University of Sunshine Coast

 Previously she was Research Fellow at the School of Human Movement and Nutrition Sciences and Affiliate Research Fellow at the Queensland Brain Institute at The University of Queensland.